webqit/oohtml/README.md

 We should be able to have *relative* import refs that resolve against local contexts in the document tree.

-Here, we get just that - as "Imports Contexts", which could be:
+Here, we call these "Imports Contexts", and these could be:

 + Simple Base Path Contexts ([below](#base-path-contexts))
 + Scoped Module Contexts ([below](#scoped-module-contexts))
 + Named Contexts ([below](#named-contexts))
 + Extended Scoped Module Contexts ([below](#extended-scoped-module-contexts))

-And to facilitate thinking in contexts, we also get an `Element.prototype.import()` API for context-based module imports.
+And to facilitate working with contexts, we also get an `Element.prototype.import()` API that is context-aware.

 #### "Base Path" Contexts